Skip to content

 With seating for 128 people, this modernised space has become a central venue for events, meetings, debates and artistic performances.

-Designed in keeping with the spirit of the place, the renovation focused on five major issues: thermal performance, environmental friendliness, accessibility, comfort, and the integration of new artistic equipment.
+Keeping with the spirit of the place, the renovation focused on five major issues: thermal performance, environmental friendliness, accessibility, comfort, and the integration of new artistic equipment.
 The project was led by architect Maria Godlewska, a former resident of the Cité in the 1980s and 1990s.

 Auditorium Cité internationale des arts © Maurine Tric / Adagp Paris, 2025